Mathieu Cafaro: Standard Liège

 On 11 January 2022, Cafaro signed for Belgian club Standard Liège.
 The deal reportedly involved no transfer fee, although Reims were given a "considerable" sell-on percentage fee.

 Saint-Étienne

 On 20 July 2022, Cafaro joined Ligue 2 club Saint-Étienne on a season-long loan with an option-to-buy.
 He eventually joined the club permanently in June 2023.

 Paris FC

 On 3 February 2025, Cafaro signed a two-and-a-half-year contract with Paris FC in Ligue 2.

+Nantes

+On 18 July 2026, Cafaro moved to Nantes in Ligue 2 on a two-year deal.

 Personal life

 Cafaro is of Italian descent through his paternal grandfather.